rsapping2/my-website/src/content/blog/job-boards.md

 **Con:** Requires creating a detailed profile to get the best matches.

 ### [4.
 We Work Remotely](https://weworkremotely.com)
 One of the largest and most popular remote job boards, focusing primarily on tech, design, and marketing roles.
-You can also Sync WWR to your Linkedin profile.
+You can also sync WWR to your LinkedIn profile.

 **Pro:** Focused on remote jobs with high quality listings.
 **Con:** Listings are highly competitive due to its popularity.

 ### [5.
 Remote OK](https://remoteok.com)
-A highly tailed to remote jobs featuring tech, marketing, and support roles with filters and salary estimates.
+A highly tailored to remote jobs featuring tech, marketing, and support roles with filters and salary estimates.
 It's worth noting that I had issues signing up.
 The Outlook email I had used successfully for other accounts was flagged as "bounced," and I was asked to use a different email.
 While attempting to do so, each username I tried became unavailable, which made the process even more frustrating.

 **Pro:** Keep updated includes salary data.
 **Con:** Some listings may be freelance or contract only, which isn’t ideal for all.